Menu

 📍 son la

-The Moc Chau Tea Hills are vast rolling plantations of trimmed green tea bushes covering the highland plateau of Son La province - one of the most photogenic agricultural landscapes in northern Vietnam, especially at dawn when mist fills the valleys between the rows.
+The Moc Chau Tea Hills are vast rolling plantations of trimmed green tea bushes covering the highland plateau of Son La province, about 10km from Moc Chau town.
+Most photogenic at dawn when mist settles between the rows - the smell of tea leaves in the cool morning air is one of the defining sensory experiences of the plateau.

 Mũi Điện (Cape Varella)